couchbase/couchbase-lite-core/README.md

     * API support for database encryption (as provided by SQLCipher or SQLite's Encryption Extension)
     * Highly efficient [Fleece][FLEECE] binary data encoding: supports JSON data types but requires no parsing, making it extremely efficient to read.
-* Map/reduce indexing & querying:
-    * Index API that uses a database as an index of an external data set
-    * Map-reduce indexes that update incrementally as documents are changed in the source DB (as in Couchbase Lite or CouchDB)
-    * JSON-compatible structured keys in indexes, sorted according to CouchDB's JSON collation spec
-    * Querying by key range, with typical options like descending order, offset, limit
 * Direct database querying based on N1QL:
-    * Currently only supported in SQLite-based databases
     * Supports most [N1QL][N1QL] functionality
     * JSON-based query syntax, similar to a parse tree; easy to generate from platform APIs like NSPredicate
     * Can search and index arbitrary document properties without requiring any schema